krishnakantyadav0728/linux/service systemctl.md

 - why we are enable the service

--Enabling a service causes the system to start the service upon reboot or whenever a computer starts up
+- Enabling a service causes the system to start the service upon reboot or whenever a computer starts up

 - the enable subcommand does not start the particular service immediately